 Nowadays, all weddings in most Peruvian cities have a “western style”, with a white wedding dress, a ceremony in the church and reception.
-Peruvian weddings are big celebrations, sometimes with a band or orchestra that plays all night.
+In Peru, weddings are big celebrations, sometimes with a band or orchestra that plays all night.

-An interesting Peruvian wedding ritual called cake pull (cintas de la torta) is similar to catching the bouquet.
+One of the many interesting Peruvian wedding customs and rituals, called cake pull (cintas de la torta) is similar to catching the bouquet.
 An inexpensive ring or charm is tied to a ribbon and attached to the base of wedding cake.
 Before the cake is cut, single female guests come up and pull the ribbon.
 The lucky lady that has the ring is (at least hypothetically) the next to get married.

 Cambodian Wedding Traditions

 A traditional (khmer) wedding in Cambodia is a lengthy and colorful affair which can last up to three days!
 There are seven different ceremonies which play out over the course of the celebration to bless the wedded couple.
 Examples of Cambodian wedding blessings include Soat Mun – which entails monks blessing the bride and groom; Gaat Sah – a cleansing ceremony symbolizing a fresh, new start and begins with a ritual hair cutting; and Bongvul Pbopul at which the bride and the groom are blessed by married couples at the ceremony.

 Other highlights of Cambodian weddings include singing four essential songs, a color theme for each ceremony and the use of palm flowers as a token of good will and a way to bless the young couple.
 Wedding celebrations are lively with music, traditional feasts, and plenty of dancing.